AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/zoom-integration-with-wf/authorize-zoom-integration.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Prerequisites

-Your Workfront administrator must enable the Zoom integration before you can use it.
+Your [!DNL Workfront] administrator must enable the Zoom integration before you can use it.

 ## Authorize the Zoom integration

-1. Go to a Workfront object such as a task or issue.
+1. Go to a [!DNL Workfront] object such as a task or issue.
 1. In the left panel, click **Updates** ![](assets/comment-icon.png).

-1. Click **Start a new update**, then click the camera icon that displays below the box.
+1. Click **[!UICONTROL Start a new update]**, then click the camera icon that displays below the box.

    ![](assets/zoom-updates-area-350x191.png)